 - Plastic compression fittings: A brand found in many hardware stores is Flair-It.
 These are relatively inexpensive.
-We bought a 3/8-inch tee fitting in a small-town hardware store for $3.99.
+We bought a 3/8-inch tee fitting in a small-town hardware store, but you can also find them on Amazon.
 Simply, cut the tubing squarely and ensure there aren’t any burrs on the tube.
 Unscrew the nut from the fitting, and slide it back over the tubing.
 Now, push the tubing over the fitting flare, rocking it back and forth until it comes to a full stop against the fitting.
 Then, tighten the nut by hand until secure.
 Need to take it apart?
 Just reverse the order of assembly instructions.

 So, what are advantages of this?
 They are less expensive than quick-connect fittings.
 However, the disadvantages are when you are working in a cramped area.
 It can be a bit difficult to maneuver your hands in place to shove the tubing onto the fitting and to tighten the nut.

 - Quick-Connect fittings: Made by Watts, these are a little more costly.
 A 3/8-inch coupler for joining two pieces of tubing is around $4.00.
 Using these fittings in a cramped area is much easier.
 Again, cut the tubing square and check for burrs.
 Slide the included “tube stiffener” into the end of the tubing until there’s resistance.
 Now, keep pushing until the tubing comes to a complete stop.
 Finish the job by inserting the included collet clip on the joint.

 To take this connector apart, remove the collet clip.
 Then, push the collet firmly against the tubing face and pull the tubing out of the fitting.